 Last September our family got a teeny, tiny video camera.
 We wanted this mostly for recording and producing video of our outdoor adventures, like this one of Damien's seven day hike in Wyoming last fall.
-Also because we have a theatrical daughter (number 3) who we thought might appreciate a tool of the trade.
-As it happens she is also the music aficionado of the family and the only one of us to own an iPod.
-I feel iTunes GarageBand may be in her future.

 With a new little video camera in hand (both Brienne's and mine) I was inspired to make a video of the soap making process from start to finish.

 The recipe is for my Simple Soap, the soap I use for making Homemade Laundry Soap and cleaning bars.

 If only video production was as easy as making soap!

 After taking the actual video I had to edit, edit and edit to produce something that you all might want to spend your time watching (and hopefully learn from).

 Needless to say it only took me four months to share this with you but I hope it will help you along your soap making journeys.